mosra/magnum-bindings/doc/python/magnum.trade.rst

     :raise IndexError: If :p:`id` is negative or not less than :ref:`image3d_count`

+..
+TODO this needs distinction by parameter names, at least

 .. py:function:: magnum.trade.AbstractImporter.image1d
     :raise AssertionError: If no file is opened
     :raise RuntimeError: If image import fails
     :raise IndexError: If :p:`id` is negative or not less than :ref:`image1d_count`
+    :raise KeyError: If :p:`name` was not found
 .. py:function:: magnum.trade.AbstractImporter.image2d
     :raise AssertionError: If no file is opened
     :raise RuntimeError: If image import fails
     :raise IndexError: If :p:`id` is negative or not less than :ref:`image2d_count`
+    :raise KeyError: If :p:`name` was not found
 .. py:function:: magnum.trade.AbstractImporter.image3d
     :raise AssertionError: If no file is opened
     :raise RuntimeError: If image import fails
     :raise IndexError: If :p:`id` is negative or not less than :ref:`image3d_count`
+    :raise KeyError: If :p:`name` was not found

 .. py:class:: magnum.trade.ImageConverterManager
     :summary: Manager for :ref:`AbstractImageConverter` plugin instances